Commitment to openness and transparency

 Audit committee

-The Audit Committee mainly reviews the results of internal and external audits, as well as risk management.
-The committee convenes at the request of its Chair as often as business demands.
-Customarily, the Chair of the Board of Directors and the CFO, as well as the CEO if necessary, take part in these meetings in an advisory capacity.
-Meetings are generally held every two to three months, lasting between three and six hours.
+The Audit Committee (AC) mainly reviews the results of internal and external audits, as well as risk management.
+The Committee convenes at the request of its Chairperson as often as business demands.
+Customarily, the Chairperson of the Board of Directors and the CFO, as well as the CEO if necessary, take part in these meetings in an advisory capacity.
+Meetings are generally held every two to three months, lasting between three and five hours.
 In the year under review, the Audit Committee met five times.
-Monika Ribar and Viktor Balli were present at all five meetings.
-Lucrèce Foufopoulos-De Ridder, member of the Audit Committee until March 26, 2024, was present at one of five meetings.
-Thomas Aebischer, member of the Audit Committee as of March 26, 2024, was present at four of the five meetings.
-Paul Hälg, Chair of the Board until March 26, 2024, was present at one of five meetings.
-Thierry F. J. Vanlancker, Chairperson of the Board as of March 26, 2024, was present at four of the five meetings.
+Viktor W. Balli and Thomas Aebischer were present at all five meetings.
+Monika Ribar, member of the Audit Committee until March 25, 2025, was present at one of five meetings.
+Kwok Wang (Frankie) Ng, member of the Audit Committee as of March 25, 2025, was present at four of the five meetings.
+Thierry Vanlancker, Chair of the Board, was present at five of five meetings.
 The CEO, CFO, and the Internal Audit participated in all five meetings.
 KPMG AG, the external auditor, participated in three of the five meetings.

 More detailed information regarding the competences and activities of the Audit Committee can be found in the Organizational Rules of Sika AG and Sika Group on page 6, section 7 and in the Charter of the Audit Committee which is included on pages 14 to 16 of the Organizational Rules of Sika AG and Sika Group.